-We use the term, “populism,” advisedly, recognizing that it may not be the most accurate term, and also that there are a number of competing terms, such as “anti-system parties” (Hopkin 2020), “anti-establishment parties” (Engler et al. 2019), “populist radical right parties” (Fenger 2018; Roth et al. 2018), “conservative” parties (Bluhm and Varga 2019; 2020), “neo-nationalist” parties (Eger and Valdez 2015), or “illiberalism” that help to describe aspects of the phenomenon we explore.
+We use the term, “populism,” advisedly, recognizing that it may not be the most accurate term, and also that there are a number of competing terms, such as “anti-system parties” (Hopkin 2020), “anti-establishment parties” (Engler et al. 2019), “populist radical right parties” (Fenger 2018; Roth et al. 2018), “conservative” parties (Bluhm and Varga 2019; 2020), “neo-nationalist” parties (Eger and Valdez 2015), or “illiberalism” (Laruelle 2020) that help to describe aspects of the phenomenon we explore.
 We use “populism” for a number of reasons.
 First, there is a wide literature on “populist” economics, which has obvious relevance for the subject of populist economic policy.
 It might be confusing to contribute to this theory without using the concept that defines it.
 Second, “populism” has become the term of art in political science for the type of politics emerging in Europe, where new parties of the radical right or left challenge traditional parties in favor of the “people.”
 Third, due to the definitional work of Cas Mudde (2004) and others, we have access to a number of useful measures of populism and lists of populist parties, which we deploy for our cross-national statistical analysis.
 Thus, while recognizing that few political science terms, especially those in common usage, are fully adequate, populism is the one most likely to be recognized and least likely to be misunderstood.

 Literature Review

-Any contribution to the political economy of populism must start with the acknowledgement that scholars have long debated this topicwithout much success in reaching common definitions or findings recognized regional diversity and change over time as features of the political economy of populism.
-Whereas populism in Latin American was linked with expansionary fiscal programs, jobs programs, and deficit spending to promote the interests of their parties’ working-class clientele (Dornbusch and Edwards 1991; Kaufman and Stallings 1991), this perspective was challenged in the 1990s, both in Latin America and in Europe.
-Weyland (1999) and Roberts observed that, in the 1990s, Latin American populists adopted policies of neoliberalism, in a dramatic departure the expansionary policies of the past and debated what this meant about populist economics.
+Any contribution to the political economy of populism must start with the acknowledgement that scholars have long debated this topic, without much success in reaching common definitions or findings.
+Initially, populism in Latin American was linked with expansionary fiscal programs, jobs programs, and deficit spending to promote the interests of their parties’ working-class clientele (Dornbusch and Edwards 1991; Kaufman and Stallings 1991).
+However, Weyland (1999) and Roberts (1995) sharply challenged this perspective, showing that some Latin American populists adopted policies of neoliberalism in the 1990s, in a dramatic departure from the expansionary policies of past decades.
 A sharp debate began about whether populists had any consistent economic policy at all.
-By contrast, European populists departed from this political economy of populism by adopting have more neoliberal policies of austerity while seeking to deny immigrants jobs and welfare support, a combination that became known as the radical right “winning formula” in the 1990s (Betz, 1994; Kitschelt and McGann, 1997; Kitschelt, 1995; McGann and Kitschelt, 2005).
+Similarly, European populists departed from this political economy of populism by adopting neoliberal policies of austerity while seeking to deny immigrants jobs and welfare support, a combination that became known as the radical right “winning formula” in the 1990s (Betz, 1994; Kitschelt and McGann, 1997; Kitschelt, 1995; McGann and Kitschelt, 2005).
 Mudde and Kaltwasser (2013, 148) summarized this debate by arguing that while populism does not imply any specific economic program, “European populism is predominantly exclusive, while Latin American populism is chiefly inclusive.”
 Inclusive, in this context, means promoting economic policies designed to benefit most citizens, regardless of race, class, gender, or ethnicity, while exclusive means policies that seek to include certain groups while excluding others.
-(2013) but is
+Overall, Mudde and Kaltwasser (2013) conclude that populism does not imply any particular economic policy but is compatible with a wide range of policies that may vary by country or world region.